 Are you addicted to patterns like angles, zig-zags, animal figurines, exotic prints, and starbursts (as was also mentioned in our Mid Century Modern Design Profile)?

 ART DECO began in the 1920s, extended into the 1940s, and has had several resurgences.

 Characterized by technological progress and prosperity, Art Deco is one of the most luxurious design styles out there.

-if you dressed up as a flapper last Halloween,
+So, if you love the opulence, charm, and glitzy glamour of the roaring 20s; if you dressed up as a flapper last Halloween,

-if you have love in your heart for famous skyscrapers,
+if you love famous skyscrapers,

 and your favorite book is F. Scott Fitzgerald's The Great Gatsby,